oracle-livelabs/database/sharding/raft23ai/advanced-use-cases/advanced-use-cases.md

     ![<config_task_not pending_status>](./images/t6-4-config-task-not-pending.png " ")

-5. Exit from GSM1 and Run the below command as **oracle** user to validate the database shard4 container is healthy.
+5. Run the below command in terminal window logged in as **oracle** user to validate the database shard4 container is healthy.

     ```
     <copy>